George F. Dales: Early life

-Dales was born in Akron.
-He received his bachelor's degree in classical studies in 1953 from the University of Akron.
+Dales was born in Akron, Ohio.
+He received his bachelor's degree in Classical studies in 1953 from the University of Akron.
 In 1960, he earned his Ph.D. from the University of Pennsylvania, where he studied the history, art and archeology of the ancient Middle East and the cuneiform scripts of the Sumerian, Akkadian and Hurrian languages.
 The title of his Ph.D. dissertation was Mesopotamian and Related Female Figurines: Their Chronology, Diffusion and Cultural Functions.

 Career

 Dales served in the Marine Corps in China from 1945 to 1948.
 He spent 30 seasons of archeological excavations, starting at Nippur in 1957.
 Later, he excavated a number of the Indus Valley civilization sites.
 In 1959, he conducted an archeological survey in the Bandar Abbas region of southern Iran.
-In 1960, he made a coastal survey (along with his wife Barabara, T. Cuyler Young, Jr and M.R.
+In 1960, he made a coastal survey (along with his wife Barbara Bradley Dales, T. Cuyler Young, Jr and M.R.
 Mughal) that showed archeological evidence of trade routes on the Makran coast of Pakistan.
 In 1964-65, he excavated at Mohenjo Daro for one season.
 Between 1973 and 1979, Dales excavated at the Indus Valley civilization site of Balakot.
 From 1961 to 1963 he was a special lecturer at the University of Toronto, Canada.
-He then returned to the University of Pennsylvania as Assistant (1963–66) and then Associate (1966–72) Curator-in-Charge of the South Asia section of The University Museum, with concurrent appointments as Assistant and Associate Professor in the South Asia Regional Studies Department (where he was Co-Chairman in 1970-71).
+He then returned to the University of Pennsylvania as Assistant (1963–66) and then Associate (1966–72) Curator-in-Charge of the South Asia section of the Penn Museum, with concurrent appointments as Assistant and Associate Professor in the South Asia Regional Studies Department (where he was Co-Chairman in 1970-71).